BA (Hons) in Greek and Roman Studies - University of Birmingham, 1997.

 Level 1: Studying the Greek World, Studying the Roman World, Greek and Roman Myth.

-Level 3: Masculinity and Citizenship in the Ancient World, The Ancient Greek Novel, The Roman Novels, Imperial Biography, Roman Dining, Religion and the Romans, Cicero, The Christian Empire, Classics Through Film, Classics and Comics, Dissertation
+Level 3: Masculinity and Citizenship in the Ancient World, The Ancient Greek Novel, The Roman Novels, Imperial Biography, Roman Dining, Religion and the Romans, Cicero, The Christian Empire, Classics and Film, Classics and TV, Classics and Comics, Gender Fluidity in the Ancient World, Dissertation.

-Level 4: Researching the Ancient World; Telling Stories in the Ancient World; The Legendary Adventures of Alexander the Great; MA Dissertation
+Level 4: Researching the Ancient World; Telling Stories in the Ancient World; The Legendary Adventures of Alexander the Great; Myth Society and Religion; MA Dissertation.

 I am able to supervise research students in most areas of Imperial Roman social and cultural history from Early Empire to Late Antiquity, and Imperial Roman Literature, especially prose works such as biography, novels and historiography; as well as aspects of the reception of classical antiquity in modern culture, and sexuality and gender in both the Greek and Roman Worlds.
 I am currently supervising one research student who is working on the depiction of female friendships in the Ancient Greek Novels.
 I previously supervised to success theses on Damnatio Memoriae in Late Antiquity, which was successfully awarded a PhD in 2014; another on the Reception of Spartan Masculinity in Athenian Literature, which was successfully awarded a PhD in 2018; and another on the Reception of Sappho in the 18th Century, which was successfully awarded a PhD in 2019.